 “It is true that I resigned but anything more you will have to talk to John-Williams,” Babwah told Wired868.

-John-Williams confirmed the resignations of Babwah and Isaacs, who are two of the Soca Warriors’ three medical staff members, but promised to respond to their allegations at an unspecified time in the future.
-Isaacs could not be reached by phone.
+John-Williams confirmed the resignations of Babwah and Isaac, who are two of the Soca Warriors’ three medical staff members, but promised to respond to their allegations at an unspecified time in the future.
+Isaac could not be reached by phone.

 “Because of the current climate in football, I will have to make a full statement in due course,” said John-Williams.
 “Matters like these have to be treated in a responsible manner by the office of the president of the TTFA.”

 (The TTFA subsequently released a press statement on both resignations, which is published below).

 The 32-year-old Williams, who has 75 full international caps, was knocked unconscious and concussed after just six minutes of World Cup qualifying action in San Pedro Sula, as Honduras striker Alberth Ellis inadvertently smashed his knee into the temple of the Central FC custodian.

 Guardian reporter Walter Alibey, who quoted an anonymous source, claimed that Babwah “strongly recommended” that Williams not play, since he was “medically unfit” due to “a severe shoulder injury” sustained against Costa Rica on 11 November which left him “unable to raise his left hand or dive on his left side.”

 “There was hardly any movement in Williams’ left hand,” stated the Guardian’s source, “and he therefore it could not be extended it and furthermore, play in the game.”

 The TTFA release today claimed that Babwah quit because “his professional integrity and that of the Team’s medical staff, had been compromised by decisions made leading up to the Honduras game.”

 However, claims about the severity of Williams’ pre-existing injury were vehemently denied by the coaching staff and the goalkeeper.